Senior Vice President, Production

 Prior to Spire, P.J. was Co-Founder and CEO at Kidaptive, an adaptive learning and educational content company focused on personalized learning.
 Kidaptive is best known for its award-winning animated iPad app, Leo’s Pad, which entertained and educated millions of preschoolers around the world.
 Kidaptive also developed ALP, a platform for improving learning outcomes by providing highly scalable processing of complex data streams using proprietary machine-learning algorithms.
 Before Kidaptive, P.J. was Co-Founder & President of Prana Studios, a leading global 3D animation and visual effects studio.
 Prana's filmography includes "Transformers," "TRON Legacy," "TinkerBell," and Disney's "Planes."
 P.J. also cofounded Ettache, an online account aggregation company, which was acquired in 2001 by Adhesion Technologies.

-P.J. grew up in Saratoga, California and today lives in Los Altos, California with his wife and two daughters.
-He's a graduate of UCLA and Stanford Law School.
+P.J. grew up in Saratoga, California and today lives in Los Altos, California with his wife and two daughters, and dog Boomer.
+He is a die-hard Bengals fan who flies their flag proudly in front of his house.

 DAVID ALEXANDER SMITH